-The knee is a joint formed, stabilized and given mobility by the articulation of bones, ligaments and tendons.
+The knee is a joint formed, stabilized, and given mobility by the articulation of bones, ligaments and tendons.
 This joint is the largest joint in the body and is formed by the articulation of the femur bone in the thigh with the tibia in the lower leg.

 The knee joint is classified as a synovial joint for obvious reasons based on the definitions given.

 Synovial joints or diarthroses are considered moveable joints.
 According to the Encyclopedia of Nursing and Allied Health, joint function, synovial joints can be further divided into 3 types.
 These are:

-The knee is the largest joint of the body and is often the site of pain and injury in athletes (the reason I am writing about this is that I strained my medial collateral ligament, more on that later), consists of the medial and lateral condyles (round projection at the end of the bone) of the lower femur (thigh bone) and the same condyles at the upper end of the tibia.
+The knee is the largest joint of the body and is often the site of pain and injury in athletes (the reason I am writing about this is that I strained my medial collateral ligament, more on that later).
+It consists of the medial and lateral condyles (round projection at the end of the bone) of the lower femur (thigh bone) and the same condyles at the upper end of the tibia.

 The stability of the knee is due mainly to four ligaments.
 A ligament is several large fibrous bands of tissue, comparable to that of a rope, they support the knee on both sides and front to back.
 Ligaments connect bone to bone.

-- Medial Collateral Ligament (MCL), also known as the Tibial Collateral Ligament because it connects the Femur and Tibia, provides stability to the inner (medial) aspect of the knee.
+- Medial Collateral Ligament (MCL) provides stability to the inner (medial) aspect of the knee.
+It is also known as the Tibial Collateral Ligament because it connects the Femur and Tibia

-- Lateral Collateral Ligament (LCL), also known as the Fibular Collateral Ligament because it connects the Femur and Fibula
+- Lateral Collateral Ligament (LCL) provides stability to the outer (lateral) aspect of the knee.
+It is also known as the Fibular Collateral Ligament because it connects the Femur and Fibula

 - Anterior Cruciate Ligament (ACL), in the center of the knee, limits rotation and forward movement of the Tibia

-- Posterior Cruciate Ligament (PCL), also in the center of the knee, and like the ACL secondarily limits rotation, while primarily limits backward movement of the Tibia.
+- Posterior Cruciate Ligament (PCL), also in the center of the knee, and like the ACL, secondarily limits rotation, while primarily limits backward movement of the Tibia.

-The muscles in the thigh, the quadriceps and hamstrings perform movement of the knee joint, but these muscles need assistance from tendons to connect them to the muscles.
+The muscles in the thigh, the quadriceps and hamstrings, perform movement of the knee joint, but these muscles need assistance from tendons to connect them to the muscles.
 Tendons are tough cords of tissue that connect muscle to bone.
 They are similar to ligaments in structure.
 The difference is in just what they articulate with.

 When you straighten your leg, the quadriceps muscles contract pulling on the quadriceps tendon, which in turn pulls on the patella via the patellar tendon causing an extension of the knee.
-Please note the patellar tendon connects the patella to the tibia, so technically it is a ligament, but commonly called a tendon.
+Please note the patellar tendon connects the patella to the tibia.
+So, technically, it is a ligament but commonly called a tendon.